 To date, the Company has financed its cash requirements primarily from share issuances.
-The Company's ability to realize the carrying value of its assets is dependent on successfully commercializing new technologies, and achieving future profitable operations, the outcome of which cannot be predicted at this time.
+The Company's ability to realize the carrying value of its assets is dependent on successfully bringing its technologies to market, and achieving future profitable operations, the outcome of which cannot be predicted at this time.
 If and until the Company can generate licensing revenues sufficient to finance its cash requirements, it will need to raise additional funds from debt or equity financing.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2019 and 2018
+Notes to the Consolidated Financial Statements For the years ended December 31, 2020 and 2019